/ Developer / The Best Static Code Analysis Tools

 When selecting the right SAST tool, consider the following:

 The best way to secure your software is to catch vulnerabilities before they ship.
-SAST tools like SonarQube empower developers to take security into their own hands—without disrupting their workflow.
+SAST tools empower developers to take security into their own hands—without disrupting their workflow.

 Whether you’re a lean startup or a large enterprise, embracing a developer-first SAST solution will pay dividends in risk reduction, code clarity, and product reliability.